 Smart home technology can open the door (sometimes literally!) to incredible experiences in the comfort of your own home.
 From automations that make your day easier to the ability to control your entire home when at work or on vacation, a smart home can improve your daily life in some pretty drastic ways.

 Without a strong network and technology-based integrator supporting you, your experience can become frustrating and inconsistent.
 It can even put your personal information at risk.
-When choosing a smart home services integrator to design and build your smart system, it’s crucial to factor in their IT prowess and background in the equation.
+When choosing a smart home services integrator to design and build your smart system, it’s crucial to factor in their IT prowess and networking background in the equation.
 Read on to learn why it’s important to consider IT at every step of your smart home build and beyond, as well as how TSP Smart Spaces checks that box through our strong IT history and smart home support services.

 If you’re relying on a single router setup your ISP provided, odds are you aren’t getting the best signal in every room of your home.
 You probably have a room or two you know you can’t work from home in.
 Or you realize streaming Netflix just isn’t consistent in certain areas.
 If you’re already using smart home technology, you might notice certain lights just don’t respond on command.
 Or your security cameras take excessive time to load the feed.